Biography

 Daredevil becomes leader of The Hand.

-But Matt became possessed and corrupted by the Beast, a demon worshipped by the Hand for centuries.
+But Matt became possessed and corrupted by the Beast, a demon worshiped by the Hand for centuries.
 The Beast transformed Daredevil into a literal devil, giving him supernatural strength and making him virtually unkillable.
 Iron Fist managed to stop Murdock with a mystical punch of his chi that drove the Beast from Matt’s soul.

 Matt then entered a romantic relationship with fellow attorney Kirsten McDuffie, with whom he moved to San Francisco.
 There, he decided to publicly out himself as Daredevil, but eventually came to regret the decision.
-After DD defeated the Purple Man and liberated the criminal’s Purple Children, they returned the favor by using their father's technology to hypnotically alter the memories of everyone in the world, erasing the knowledge that Daredevil and Matt Murdock were the same person.
+After Daredevil defeated the Purple Man and liberated the criminal’s Purple Children, they returned the favor by using their father's technology to hypnotically alter the memories of everyone in the world, erasing the knowledge that Daredevil and Matt Murdock were the same person.
 Foggy Nelson became Matt's only confidant after re-learning his secret identity.